 Stage 0 Rectal Cancer

-Stage 0 rectal cancer is the most superficial of all rectal lesions and is limited to the mucosa without invasion of the lamina propria.
-Because of its superficial nature, surgical and other procedures may be limited.
+Stage 0 rectal cancer or carcinoma in situ is the most superficial of all rectal lesions and is limited to the mucosa without invasion of the lamina propria.

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage 0 rectal cancer.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.